 Zone and Auckland Championships take place later in Term 1 and National Championships are in Term 3.
 Entry to these events is based on qualifying times.

-An official entry form will be provided at the start of the 2022 School year.
+An official entry form will be provided at the start of the 2023 academic year.
 This form will require competitors to indicate a personal best time (if known) alongside the events they wish to enter.
 No pre-registration is required.